GodFirst25/portfolio-site/README.md

 Future Updates

-Make use of Bootstrap or React for more accessibility and Node.js for more interactivity on the site.
+- Make use of Bootstrap or React for more accessibility and Node.js for more interactivity on the site.
-Upgrade the contact which is in the footer to have its own page where you can see the users' comment.
+- Upgrade the contact which is in the footer to have its own page where you can see the users' comment.
 MySQL will be a very good contribution to this.
+- Include Dark/Light mode in all the web pages including the blog.